robmsylvester/sheepy/README.md

 ## FAQ
 If you receive a runtime error that looks like this while training:
 RuntimeError: [Errno 2] No such file or directory: `/tmp/some_random_stuff.graph.json`, then it is related to a runtime bug under the hood with Weights and Biases and you can just run your code again and it should work.
 This happens from time to time.

+If you are installing this on Ubuntu/Debian and are installing Python3.7 from source, you'll need to grab the bz2 headers first.
+Before the build steps, run: `sudo apt-get install libbz2-dev`.
+Make sure you also have the standard build tools